I am Professor of Work and Education Economics in UCL Institute of Education, London.

 When I left the LSE I was faced one day with a choice.
 Lucky me, I was offered two interviews at the same day and time: one to be a social worker, the other a lecturer.
 Neither prospective employer would allow me to change the interview time.
 I think that teaching must have been my vocation, because I chose lecturing.
 I have always found it deeply satisfying to find something out and try to explain it for others.
 At the age of twenty two, the world of social work was maybe not for me, nor I for it.

 Before joining the Institute of Education in 2011 I worked throughout my career in Economics departments: first at Kingston Polytechnic (now Kingston University), then for a year at the University of Massachusetts in the United States.
 After that I joined the University of Leicester, and then after seven great years there took up my first professorial appointment at the University of Leeds.
 More recently I worked happily for twelve years at the University of Kent.
+The last 16 years of my career were also spent happily, at the Institute of Education and UCL, where I worked in the LLAKES research centre within the Department of Education, Practice and Society.
+I retired in late 2025, and am now an Emeritus Professor; though still writing, I have ceased all research supervision.

 My previous editorial work includes: Editor, British Journal of Industrial Relations, 2002-6 incl.; Editor, Special Issues of the British Journal of Industrial Relations, 2008 and 2009; Editorial Board Member, International Journal of Training and Development, 1996-2017; Editor, Review of Radical Political Economics; 1985-1988.